| INTERMEDIATE TECHNOLOGY GROUP

 challenge is to produce something that can be used more widely

+to generate enthusiasm for recycling within the wider community.
 Collection of plastic waste in a home in Dadella, Sri Lanka.

 Different plastic waste products collected for recycling in